ldepaiva/meteor-accounts-lockout/README.md

 })).startup();
 ```

-If you prefer you can pass a `function` as argument.
+If you prefer, you can pass a `function` as argument.

 ```javascript
 const knowUsersRules = (user) => {